(Photo by Garry Johnson III)

 Some may think Houston rapper Chamillionaire’s announcement that he’s celebrating Black History Month by investing $10,000 in a Black-founded business (and accepting micro-pitches via his own startup, social video app Convoz) defies expectations.

-The perception that Blackness and tech startups are incongruous is one of the reasons Garry Johnson III, founder of Raising Kings and First Founders, has devoted himself to raising up Black entrepreneurs in Delaware.
+The perception that Blackness and tech startups are incongruous is one of the reasons Garry Johnson III, founder of First Founders, has devoted himself to raising up Black entrepreneurs in Delaware.

 And it’s a reason he has respect for Chamillionaire.